 “Who cares who gets elected,” Hatley said.
 He added that people don’t have time to wait for politicians to get ready to care about the environment.
 The problem called for immediate action.

-Greenland ice sheet and how fast it is presently melting.
+As Hatley spoke on, he mentioned the Greenland ice sheet and how fast it is presently melting.

 “Some of these people (the Kochs and other conservatives) want to go there after the ice melts and look for minerals,” Hatley explained.

-XL Pipeline and the tar sands that politicians are trying to allow to be piped from Canada to ports on the U.S. coasts of such states as Texas.
+Other speakers followed raising a lot of points about the XL Pipeline and the tar sands that politicians are trying to allow to be piped from Canada to ports on the U.S. coasts of such states as Texas.
 The tar sands need to go through an extensive process before it can be used as fuel.
 Most of it will be turned into diesel and all of it will be sold in other countries.
 That is because it will be too expensive for the US markets.

 “So far there have been no jobs created for the workers of Oklahoma,” said Yvonne Cather, chair of the Oklahoma, Sierra Club.
 “The Keystone XL Pipeline will create very few jobs.”